leodeslf/leaf/src/content/notes/method/agile/xp/index.md

 #### Whole Team

->Agile teams need skills, not roles.
-(The Art of Agile Development)

 The group of **managers, developers, and customers** is known in XP as the Whole Team.
-It's composed of people with diverse skills such as *customer, development, and coaching skills*, which in more general terms are *people, artistic, and technical skills*.
+It's composed of *people with diverse skills* such as business experts, developers, designers, coachers, among others.
 These people build up a self-sufficient *cross-functional*, *self-organizing* team in which everyone works to broaden their skills over time, specially customer-related skills, one of the most relevant and difficult ones.
-Skilled people is the *fundamental resource* for the business to deliver a successful result.
+Skilled *people is the fundamental resource* for the business to deliver a successful result with no exception.

+>When the Whole Team sits together in the same space, magic happen.
+(Clean Agile)

+The idea of Whole Team makes great emphasis on the fact that **customers are part of it** because they are the ones who understand best what (final) users' need.
+Reason for it to be initially called *On-Site Customer*.
+This *makes every process faster and smoother* as we reduce (almost at all) communication delays from the development to the customer and viceversa.

+More at:

+- Clean Agile, Whole Team (page 93).
+- The Art of Software Development, Whole Team (page 68).

 #### Sit Together